8 Movies Like Love Me Love Me You Must See

 1. To All the Boys I’ve Loved Before (2018)

 Netflix’s ‘To All the Boys I’ve Loved Before,’ based on Jenny Han’s eponymous novel, centers on Lara Jean Covey (Lana Condor), a socially awkward teenager who writes letters about her romantic fantasies.
 She develops crushes on Peter Kavinsky (Noah Centineo) and other boys over the course of years, but never acts on them.
-Stuck to her unposted letters, she lives a lonely life, with just the mental image of love.
-Things take a turn when her younger sister Kitty Song-Covey (Anna Cathcart) finds the letters and posts them.
-Lara must now go on a tumultuous journey of self-discovery and bravery as she faces all the boys she had a crush on.
+Stuck to her unposted letters, she leads a lonely life, with just the mental image of love.
+Things take a turn when her younger sister, Kitty Song-Covey (Anna Cathcart), finds the letters and intentionally posts them to push her sibling to confront her long-hidden feelings.
+Lara must embark on a tumultuous journey of self-discovery and bravery as she faces all the boys she has had a crush on.
 Directed by Susan Johnson, the romantic comedy reflects the spirit of ‘Love Me Love Me’ through its depiction of teenage insecurities, secret desires, school awkwardness, and the tender feelings of young love.

 Read More: Is Love Me Love Me a True Story?